-Add the whole cabbage to the hot water and cook a couple minutes, remove and rinse with ice cold water.
-Leaves should easily come off.
+Add the whole cabbage to the hot water and cook 5 to 10 minutes, remove.

 Mix the ground beef with the first 9 ingredients.

 Take two or more leaves, lay the meat mixture on top, roll it and tie with kitchen yarn

-Heat a pan ion high and add the Krautwickel until they get color an a few brown spots.
+Heat a pan with oil on high and fry the Krautwickel until they get color and a few brown spots.

 Pour in the beef broth, add beef cube and tomato puree, stir and cover.